Ret. Air Force Colonel sounds off on killing of Gen. Qassim Suleimani

 “We hear that information and it plays into and gives us the ability to do what we did,” he said.

-Now, comes the potenial fallout, with Iran threatening to retaliate.
+Now, comes the potential fallout with Iran threatening to retaliate.
 Waurishuk understands the U.S. government will remain on high alert, especially abroad.